We know we’re biased, but we at Pac-Van think shipping containers are pretty incredible.

 Shipping containers have been repurposed for over 2 decades.
 These steel structures can be reused in a multitude of amazing of ways.
 The large quantities available and the cost-effective prices has made them appealing to architects and designers worldwide.

-Custom shipping container structures are becoming more popular day-by-day.
+Custom modular buildings are becoming more popular day-by-day.
 These modified containers are not only unique, but technology allows construction time to be reduced by up to half that of conventional building techniques while cutting back on on-site interruptions.
 In addition to all of this, these modified containers remain significantly more environmentally friendly.

 Pac-Van works with our customers to create modified shipping containers to provide the right solution to whatever space challenges they’re facing.
 When some plumbers shared with us that storing their pipes was challenging, we created custom shipping containers for them.
 In the plumbing industry, an uncut pipe measures in at just over 21 feet.
 Those can’t be stored in a 20 foot container without being cut, but a 40’ foot container leaves a lot of space empty, and sometimes the job site just can’t fit an extra 40 foot container.
 Pac-Van’s plumbers’ boxes take 20 foot storage containers and turns them into modified shipping containers by adding 2’ by 4’ extensions to one end, effectively making these 22 foot containers.
 The insides of these custom shipping containers are equipped with a racking system for pipes, which can then be folded and secured flush to the side walls when not in use.